edcote/barf/README.md

-# BARF (Build and Run Flow)
+# barf!

-This is an now-obsolete hardware design build and run flow written in Python.
+A now-obsolete hardware design build and run flow.